Project #123 | Maternal Health in Haiti

 Our partnership with Heartline

 The mission of Heartline Ministries is to strengthen Haitian families and prevent children from becoming orphans through initiatives that empower Haitians with maternal and infant health care, education, vocational training, economic development, and Christian outreach.
-This partnership funded the HMC’s holistic maternal and infant care model that is highly unique not only in Port au Prince, but also across the country due to the following program features: weekly prenatal care and education programs; breastfeeding support; extensive postpartum care; medical screening; and free family planning.
-Together in this partnership, vulnerable and financially poor Haitian women were able to receive increased quality healthcare for their families and throughout their pregnancies.
+This partnership funded the HMC’s holistic maternal and infant care model that is highly unique not only in Port au Prince, but also across the country due to the following program features: weekly prenatal care and education programs, breastfeeding support, extensive postpartum care, medical screening, and free family planning.
+Through this partnership, vulnerable and financially poor Haitian women were able to receive increased quality healthcare for their families and throughout their pregnancies.

 Our collective impact

 Mothers and Children Treated